Professor and Chair of MLIS Program

 - Invited to attend the Library Leadership Institute at Snowbird, Utah

-Outreach, library management, information seeking, health literacy, health communication, consumer health, accessibility in libraries, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.
+Health sciences librarianship, health science information research, academic librarianship, outreach, library management, leadership, information seeking, health literacy, health communication, consumer health, accessibility in libraries, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.

 Ketcheson LR, Moore EWG, Wentz CF, Zhou K, Zhang X, Charbonneau DH, Son Dang T, & Kotov A. (2021).
 Variables contributing to the age of diagnosis of autism spectrum disorder (ASD): Implications for addressing diagnostic disparities.
 International Journal of Autism & Related Disabilities, DOI: 10.29011/2642-3227.000049